Earth Day Poster

 What You Do:

-- Help your child trace his hands on the light brown construction paper to make the owl's wings.
+- Help your child trace their hands on the light brown construction paper to make the owl's wings.

-- On the same piece of light brown construction paper your child traced his hands on, draw a 2 x 6 inch rectangle, which will form the owl’s head,
+- On the same piece of light brown construction paper your child traced their hands on, draw a 2 x 6 inch rectangle, which will form the owl’s head,

 - Ask your child to draw two triangles on the light colored construction paper.
 They should measure 2 x 2 x 1 5/8 inches.
 If you're going for the geometry lesson, you might explain that these owl ears are isosceles triangles because two of their sides are the same length.